-In the summer BRE, together with Jericho Chambers, brought together the first of a number of roundtable discussions under the title ‘What Kind of Britain are we building?’
+In the summer BRE brought together the first of a number of roundtable discussions under the title ‘What Kind of Britain are we building?’

 The aim was to begin a conversation about the new directions we should be taking, what questions we should be asking and who should be involved in the process when it comes to building a better Britain – which is BRE’s aim throughout its research and knowledge generation.
 The panel included, architects, planners, fuel poverty campaigners, experts in sustainability, developers and four members of BRE.

 The first in our Frameworks to build a better Britain series of articles and podcasts: roundtables and interviews with planners, architects, policy-makers, and construction experts.
 Read the second roundtable discussion, How can Britain build a successful, lasting Built Environment Strategy for Scotland?.

 The discussion was attended by:

 - Paul Morrell, Chartered Surveyor and former construction tsar (Provocateur)

 - Niall Trafford, CEO, BRE (Host)

 - Robert Phillips, Jericho Chambers (Chair)